Skip to content

 mlenergy_data_dir: Path to compiled mlenergy-data directory.

-plot: If `True`, generate a logistic fits plot on generation.
+plot: If `True`, generate a logistic fits plot per newly

 """